dart-lang/language/working/2364 - primary constructors/feature-specification.md

   DeltaPoint(this.x, int delta): y = x + delta;
 }

-// Using a primary header constructor. class DeltaPoint(final int x, int delta) {
+// Using a primary constructor. class DeltaPoint(final int x, int delta) {
   final int y = x + delta;
 }
 ```

 This is possible because it is guaranteed that the non-late initializers
-are evaluated during the execution of the primary header constructor, such
+are evaluated during the execution of the declaring header constructor,
-that the value of a variable like `delta` is only used at a point in time
+such that the value of a variable like `delta` is only used at a point in
-where it exists.
+time where it exists.

 Similarly, if an identifier expression in an initializing expression of a
 non-late instance variable declaration resolves to an instance variable
 (this is currently an error, there is no access to `this`), and there is a
-primary header constructor parameter that corresponds to this instance
+declaring header constructor parameter that corresponds to this instance
 variable (that is, a declaring parameter or an initializing formal with the
 same name), it will evaluate to the value of the parameter.
 For example,
 `x` is used in the initializer for `y` in the example above, which is
 possible because of this mechanism.

-This can only work if the primary header constructor is guaranteed to be
+This can only work if the declaring header constructor is guaranteed to be
 executed.
 Hence the rule, mentioned above, that there cannot be any other
-non-redirecting generative constructors in a class that has a primary
+non-redirecting generative constructors in a class that has a declaring
 header constructor.

+This further motivates the special terminology where a declaring header
+constructor is known as a primary constructor as well: The _primary_
+constructor is more powerful than other declaring constructors because it
+changes the scoping for the entire class declaration.

 Finally, here is an example that illustrates how much verbosity this
 feature tends to eliminate: